paolosimone/virtual-json-viewer/README.md

 | Chrome (older) |   V2     |
 | Firefox        |   V2     |

-*Note:* the underlying extension code is the same for both manifest version
+*Note:* the only differences are in the manifest.
+The underlying extension code is the same for all builds

 #### From Release

-1. Download the latest build from the [release page](https://github.com/paolosimone/virtual-json-viewer/releases)
+Download the latest build from the [release page](https://github.com/paolosimone/virtual-json-viewer/releases) and extract the content
-    - from version 0.2.0 the default build will use Manifest V3
+    - `virtual-json-viewer-{version}.zip`: Chrome manifest V3
-    - Manifest V2 builds (suffix `mv2`) will still be available until discontinued by Firefox
+    - `virtual-json-viewer-{version}-firefox.zip`: Firefox (manifest V2)
-1. Extract the content
+    - `virtual-json-viewer-{version}-mv2.zip`: Chrome manifest V2

 #### From source